MATH160 Mathematics 1

 You can check your marks by clicking on the Resources link at the top of this page.

-There is a midterm test taking 60 minutes which will cover the material in the Algebra section of the paper.
-The test will be held on Wednesday, 22 April at 10am, which is during the first week back after midterm break.
+There is a midterm test taking 50 minutes which will cover the material in the Algebra section of the paper.
+The test will be held on Monday, 19 April at 10am.
 The room will be announced shortly.

 There is no terms requirement for this paper.

-The 2-hour final exam consists of multiple-choice and long-answer questions.
-The exam will be 1/4 algebra and 3/4 calculus.
+The 3-hour final exam consists of short and long-answer questions.
+The exam will be approximately 1/3 algebra and 2/3 calculus.

 In the exam, you may use any calculator from List A (Scientific Calculators) of the University of Otago's approved calculators; these are Casio FX82, Casio FX100, Sharp EL531, Casio FX570 and Casio FX95.